herculanodavi/flappy-dragon/README.md

-# flappy-dragon
+# Flappy Dragon
 My first game in Rust: Flappy Dragon, a version of Flappy Bird.
-From the educative.io course "Hands-on Game Development with Rust".
+Based on the educative.io course "Hands-on Game Development with Rust".